Solar Dynamics Observatory: General

-Data which is collected by the craft is made available as soon as possible, after it is received.
+Data which are collected by the craft are made available as soon as possible after reception.

+Extended mission

 As of February 2020, SDO is expected to remain operational until 2030.
+In August 2025, Nasa and IBM unveiled Surya Heliophysics Foundational Model, an artificial intelligence model trained on 9 years of observations from SDO.
+The model can be used to provide early warnings to satellite operators and helps scientists predict how the Sun’s ultraviolet output affects Earth’s upper atmosphere.

 Instruments

 Helioseismic and Magnetic Imager (HMI)

 The Helioseismic and Magnetic Imager (HMI), led from Stanford University in Stanford, California, studies solar variability and characterizes the Sun's interior and the various components of magnetic activity.
-HMI takes high-resolution measurements of the longitudinal and vector magnetic field over the entire visible solar disk thus extending the capabilities of SOHO's MDI instrument.
+HMI takes high-resolution measurements of the longitudinal and vector magnetic field by viewing the entirety of the Sun's disk, with emphasis on various concentrations of metals in the Sun; specifically it passes the light (the variety of usable frequencies of which are centered on the solar spectrum's 617.3-nm Fraunhofer line) through five filter instruments including a Lyot filter and two Michelson interferometers to rapidly and frequently create Doppler images and magnetograms.
+The full-disk focus and advanced magnetometers improve on the capabilities of SOHO's MDI instrument which could only focus within the line of sight with limited magnetic data.

 HMI produces data to determine the interior sources and mechanisms of solar variability and how the physical processes inside the Sun are related to surface magnetic field and activity.
 It also produces data to enable estimates of the coronal magnetic field for studies of variability in the extended solar atmosphere.
 HMI observations will enable establishing the relationships between the internal dynamics and magnetic activity in order to understand solar variability and its effects.